sahilnyk/mindbank/README.md

 pytest tests/ -v
 ```

-Tests cover extraction accuracy, personality transforms, API responses, and fallback behavior.
+Tests memory extraction accuracy, personality transformations, API responses, and error handling.

 ---

+## Technical Notes

+Uses FastAPI because it's fast and has auto docs.

+Uses vanilla JS because no build step means I can edit and refresh instantly.

+Uses spaCy for entity recognition - works offline, doesn't need GPU.

+Regex patterns handle explicit preferences, spaCy catches entities, confidence scores tell you what's reliable.

+Strategy pattern for personalities means adding new ones is just creating a new class.

+---

 ## The Point

-Most AI tries to sound smart.
-This one tries to sound like someone who actually knows you.

-Memory + personality = natural conversation.
+Assignment was: extract memories from 30 messages, transform response tones, show before/after.

+This does exactly that.
+Plus it uses the extracted memory to personalize responses based on context.

-Built as a technical assessment to show how companion AI should work.
+Built as a technical assessment.